"A Posteriori" Limited High Order and Robust Residual Distribution Schemes for Transient Simulations of Fluid Flows in Gas Dynamics: Introduction

 \section{Introduction}

-In gas dynamics, a highly investigated topic is given by flows displaying strongly interacting discontinuities.
-To approximate this physics, several models exist.
-The Euler equations in multi-dimensions, count among this models, and one of its main features is to be a hyperbolic system, and as such, it allows to represent physical behaviours such as rarefactions, contact discontinuities and shocks.
-Even though uncountable typologies of different approximation strategies exist to tackle the solution to this problem, each method designed so far encounters some restrictions such as providing a highly accurate approximation guaranteeing the robustness of the considered method, i.e. the capability to provide a solution even in case of extremely tough initial conditions.
-Methods with this two features need, moreover, to face the requirement of not being excessively expensive, both in terms of computational time and memory related issues.
-Indeed, to explain what is meant, we do have a vicious cycle, as an accurate method might affect negatively the robustness and computational efficiency, while on the other hand, a robust and efficient approach might decrease the accuracy and, finally, an efficient one, is often impacting negatively on both the accuracy and robustness.
-The proposed methodology, based on Residual Distribution schemes (see \cite{Abgrall2001}, \cite{Ricchiuto2007}), represents a good compromise between this three requirements, as it is designed for high order accuracy and guarantees at the same time an overall excellent robustness.
-The efficiency of the method is not accounted in the present work, but, in general, due to its characterising traits, Residual Distribution schemes can be rewritten in a parallelized form, as, for example, the way they are constructed allows to split the domain in several parts easily for computation.
-Consequently, one retrieves an efficient computational time cost management.
-As for the memory efficiency, the design principle of this class of schemes guarantees a compact approximation stencil even for high order of accuracy, which would also hold, for example, for Discontinuous Galerkin (DG) methods, but not for Finite Volume methods.
-In \cite{enordhigh, Cangiani2013, AbgrallViville2017} it has been shown how Residual Distribution schemes allow also, furthermore, to consider overall less nodes w.r.t.
-DG methods.\\
+Flows displaying strongly interacting discontinuities have been intensively investigated in gas dynamics.
+Several mathematical models can be used to approximate the corresponding physics.
+The Euler equations in multiple dimensions count among these models, with hyperbolicity property being one its most important features.
+Euler equations allow us to represent physical flow structures such as rarefactions, contact discontinuities and shocks.
+Even though there exist countless approximation strategies to tackle the solution to this problem, each method designed so far encounters some restrictions such as providing a highly accurate approximation while at the same guaranteeing the robustness, i.e. the capability to provide a solution even in case of extremely tough initial conditions.
+Moreover, methods must not be excessively expensive, both in terms of computational time and required computer memory.
+In reality, there is a trade-off between accuracy and robustness, as an accurate method might affect negatively the robustness and computational efficiency, while on the other hand, a robust and efficient approach might be limited to low accuracy.
+The proposed methodology, based on Residual Distribution (RD) schemes (see \cite{Abgrall2001}, \cite{Ricchiuto2007}), represents a good compromise between these requirements, as it is designed for high order accuracy and guarantees at the same time an excellent robustness.
+Computational efficiency of the method is not discussed in detail in the present work, but, in general, Residual Distribution schemes can be implemented for modern parallel computing architectures.
+For example, their approximation stencil is compact by construction, allowing for easy application of domain decomposition approach.
+As for the memory efficiency, the design principle of Residual Distribution methods considered here leads to a diagonal mass matrix even for high order of accuracy, hence there is no need to store any sparse matrices unlike in classical finite element methods.